The recent case of T v M* demonstrates that the answer to this question is not “wait four months and then ask the judge

 The difficulty in this case was that the husband was asking the court to change its mind about the appropriate level of maintenance, but the evidence he was able to put forward only comprised of screenshots from the wife’s business websites, showing she was leading a busy life, and the fact she had taken on a large mortgage since the final hearing.
 The husband did not like what he had been ordered to do, and wanted to change the amount, but there had been no substantive change to the facts on which the case had been determined.
 At the hearing back in 2010 the judge had raised concerns about whether the wife had been entirely frank about her levels of earnings, but this did not persuade the appeal judge to re-examine the case.
 The appeal judge said that he could not think of another case when an application to vary had been submitted so soon after an order had been made.
 If it had been the case that the husband’s income had dropped significantly as a result of illness or redundancy, perhaps the court might have been more sympathetic to an application to vary being issued so quickly, but the court was clearly not willing to entertain the husband’s application in this case.

 If you are ordered to pay maintenance at a level which you do not consider is fair when you are going through the financial remedy process on divorce or dissolution, explore the option to immediately appeal that judgment – but the appeal court will need to agree with you that the order is plainly wrong before it will intervene.

-*T v M EWHC 1585Get Expert Advice You can contact us for confidential family law advice or to arrange a meeting at our office in central Milton Keynes.
+*T v M EWHC 1585Get Expert Advice You can contact us for confidential family law advice.
 We offer free, no obligation, telephone consultations for qualifying individuals.
 If you would like to book an initial phone consultation at no cost, please contact us today.
 We will remain fully operational for the duration of the Coronavirus COVID-19 Crisis.
 Copyright 2013-2020 Rainscourt Law LLP.
 All rights reserved.